HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf232.md

 ### Additional configuration options for DX Core probes

 === "Containers"
-    A new configuration section for the `startup` probe has been added in addition to the existing `liveness` and `readiness` probes.
+    The targets for the Core `readiness` and `startup` probes can now be configured for more flexibility.
 For more information, refer to [Core probes configuration](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md#core-probes-configuration).

 ### Blueprint updates <!--Update for CF232-->